 “What’s his name?”

-Lily smiled, bent over and hefted the boy up onto one hip.
-She was a bit wider than last they’d spoken, but her bones showed through her skin.
+Lily smiled, bent over, and hefted the boy up onto one hip.
+She was a bit wider than last they’d spoken, but her bones showed through her skin at the joints.
 The awkward handling of the light was making horrible shadows on her face.
 She looked young one minute, old the next, withered.

 “Lionel,” she said proudly, tossing her long, thinning hair.
 “For my father.”

 “Aunt Linda, what is wrong with you?”